sepen/cpk/README.md

 ## How it works

-CPK extends the standard CRUX toolchain to provide a structured way of handling packages and their sources.
+`cpk` extends the standard CRUX toolchain to provide a structured way of handling packages and their sources.
 It consists of three main parts:

 - **Binaries** – command-line tools to create, verify, and manage .cpk packages.
 - **Configuration** – integrates with existing CRUX tools like ports, prt-get, and pkgutils.
 - **Storage** – a dedicated directory `/var/lib/cpk/` where packages and their corresponding sources are stored.